-Consult with subject specialists, browse our research guides, explore our vast collection of databases, and find funding and project support through the university’s Research Office.
+Consult with librarians, browse our research guides, explore our vast collection of databases, and find funding and project support through the university’s Research Office.

-UK Libraries is the gateway to a vast information ecosystem spanning archives, datasets, printed materials, and special collections.
+UK Libraries is the gateway to a vast information ecosystem spanning archives, articles, datasets, e-books, printed materials, and special collections.

-As experts in their respective fields, our librarians and archivists are subject specialists, who can provide advice and materials tailored to your project and offer resources and guidance at any stage of the research process.
-Your subject specialist can assist you in:
+They also provide advice and materials tailored to your project and offer resources and guidance at any stage of the research process.

 Library collections can serve as a launching point for a wider-ranging project or as the anchor for a deeply-focused study.